dngetich/Image-Rotation/README.md

 # Image-Rotation
-Implementation of a C program to transpose and rotate images at 90, 180 and 270 degrees
+An implementation of a C program that can transpose and rotate images at 90, 180 and 270 degrees